-Ceramic hybrid ball bearings have been around for some time now.
+Ceramic ball bearings (or ceramic hybrid bearings, as they’re also called) have been around for some time now.
 Many people are aware of their benefits, but some aren’t aware that all of these types of bearings are not created equal—especially when it comes to their ceramic balls.
-The reliability and performance of a ceramic hybrid ball bearing depends heavily on the quality of the ceramic balls being used in it and the process by which they are manufactured.
+The reliability and performance of a ceramic ball bearing depends heavily on the quality of the ceramic balls being used in it and the process by which they are manufactured.

 What Should You Look for in the Ceramic Balls in Bearings?